-We use the notation $W \triangleright_T U$ to mean that there is an action in T which can be applied to the configuration W to transform it into the configuration U. We let \triangleright_T^+ and \triangleright_T^ denote the transitive closure and the reflexive, transitive closure of \triangleright_T respectively.
-Usually, however, agents do not care about the entire configuration of the system, but only if a configuration contains some particular facts.
+We use the notation $W\rhd_T U$ or $W\rhd_r U$ to mean that there is an action r in T which can be applied to the configuration W to transform it into the configuration U. We let $\rhd_T^+$ and $\rhd_T^$ denote the transitive closure and the reflexive, transitive closure of $\rhd_T$ respectively.
+Usually, however, agents do not care about the entire configuration of the system, but only whether a configuration contains some particular facts.
 Therefore we use the notion of partial goals.
-We write $W \rightsquigarrow_T Z$ to mean that $W \triangleright_T ZU$ for some multiset of facts U. For example with the action $r : X \rightarrow_A Y$, we find that $WX \rightsquigarrow_r Y$, since $WX \triangleright_r WY$.
-We define \rightsquigarrow_T^+ and \rightsquigarrow_T^ to be the transitive closure and the reflexive, transitive closure of \rightsquigarrow_T respectively.
-We say that the partial configuration Z is reachable from configuration W using T if $W \rightsquigarrow_T^ Z$.
-Finally, given an initial configuration W and a partial configuration Z, we call a plan any sequence of actions that leads from configuration W to a configuration containing Z. A plan is progressing [16] if and only if any instance of any action is used at most once in the plan.
+We write $W\leadsto_T Z$ or $W\leadsto_T Z$ to mean that $W\rhd_T ZU$ for some multiset of facts U. For example with the action $r:X\to_A Y$ , we find that $WX\leadsto_T Y$ , since $WX\rhd_T WY$ .
+We define $\leadsto_T^+$ and $\leadsto_T^$ to be the transitive closure and the reflexive, transitive closure of $\leadsto_T$ respectively.
+We say that the partial configuration Z is reachable from configuration W using T if $W\leadsto_T^ Z$ .
+Finally, given an initial configuration W and a partial configuration Z, we call a P any sequence of actions that leads from configuration W to a configuration containing Z.

-In order to achieve a final goal, it is often necessary for an agent to share some private knowledge with some another agent.
+In order to achieve a final goal, it is often necessary for an agent to share some private knowledge with another agent.
 However, although agents might be willing to share some private information with some agents, they might not be willing to do the same with other agents.
 For example, a patient might be willing to share his medical history with his doctor, but not with all agents, such as the doctor's secretary.
 One is, therefore, interested in determining if a system complies with some confidentiality policies, such as a patient's medical history should not be publicly available.
-We call a critical configurations any configuration that conflicts with some given confidentiality policies, and we classify any plan that does not reach any critical configurations as compliant.
-A confidentiality policy is determined by a set of critical configurations.
+We call critical configuration any configuration that conflicts with some given confidentiality policies, and we classify any plan that does not reach any critical configuration as compliant.

-This paper assumes that one can, as in [18], determine in polynomial space with respect to the size of a configuration whether a configuration is a critical.
-In this paper, we also make an additional assumption that critical configurations are closed under renaming of nonce names, that is, if W is a critical configuration and $W\sigma = W'$ where σ is substitution renaming the nonces in W, then W' is also critical.
-This is a reasonable assumption since critical configurations are normally defined without taking into account the names of nonces used in a particular plan, but only how they relate in a configuration to the initial set of symbols in Σ and amongst themselves.
-For instance, in the medical example above consider the following configuration $\{Paul(n_1, hist), Sec(n_1, hist), Sec(n_1, paul)\}$.
-This configuration is critical because the secretary knows Paul's medical history, hist, since she knows his idendity number, denoted by the nonce n_1 , and the medical history associated to this identifier.
-Using the same reasoning, one can easily check that the configuration resulting from renaming the nonce n_1 is also critical.
+In this paper, we make an additional assumption that critical configurations are closed under renaming of nonce names, that is, if W is a critical configuration and $W\sigma = W'$ where $\sigma$ is substitution renaming the nonces in W, then W' is also critical.
+This is a reasonable assumption since critical configurations are normally defined without taking into account the names of nonces used in a particular plan, but only how they relate in a configuration to the initial set of symbols in $\Sigma$ and amongst themselves.
+For instance, in the medical example above consider the following configuration $\{Paul(n_1, hist), Sec(n_1, hist), Sec(n_1, paul)\}$ .
+This configuration is critical because the secretary knows Paul's medical history, hist, since she knows his idendity number, denoted by the nonce $n_1$ , and the medical history associated to this identifier.
+Using the same reasoning, one can easily check that the configuration resulting from renaming $n_1$ is also critical.
+This paper additionally assumes that the initial and the goal configurations are also closed under renaming of nonces.

 In [17, 18] several notions of plan compliances were proposed.
-Here, we consider only the weakest one, called weak plan compliance.
-This paper makes the additional assumption that initial and the goal configurations are closed under renaming of nonces. • (Weak plan compliance) Given a local state transition system T, an initial configuration W, a (partial) goal configuration Z, and a set of critical configurations, is there a compliant plan which leads from W to Z?
+Here, we consider only the weakest one, called weak plan compliance: Given a local state transition system T, an initial configuration W, a (partial) goal configuration Z, and a set of critical configurations, is there a compliant plan which leads from W to Z?